seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 Europe Cache
 ```

----
+Content fans out from the origin once, then fans out again from regional caches.

+***

-# Sanity Uses A CDN
+# Sanity Uses a CDN

 When we configure: